Herbs for Texas

 Echinacea: a beautiful flower that is considered medicinal.
 Most people use them strictly for ornamental purposes however, for they have beautiful pink flowers.
 The purple coneflower, as it is sometimes called, will reseed easily and give you many new plants.

 Fennel: Fennel is a beautiful herb that comes in either green or the more dramatic bronze Fennel, which is maroon colored.
 It is a good seasoning for carrots, to which it is related, and a host plant for butterflies.
 Avoid eating fennel during pregnancy.
-This fire is so lovely that it can be used in your flower bed.
+This herb is so lovely that it can be used in your flower bed.

 Garlic: Plant in the cooler weather of fall.
-Use those short neck varieties and fertilize with nitrogen every three weeks.
+Use short neck varieties and fertilize with nitrogen every three weeks.
 Harvest in early summer.

 Lemon Balm is a lesser-known herb that is great for Texas gardens.
 Lemon balm smells like lemon cough drops.
 It is related to the mint family.
-Though it does best in full sun, it can take a little afternoon shade.
+Though it does better in full sun, it can take a little afternoon shade.

 Lemon Verbena: this herb is actually a small shrub.
 Give it about a yard wide area to grow in.
 It can take a little bit of shade in the afternoon.
 The leaves smell heavenly and they add a lemony flavor to recipes.